 Suffering from anxiety can be a serious challenge.
-It can also lead to some incredibly unusual and troubling symptoms.
-One of the stranger issues caused by anxiety is tingling hands.
+It can also lead to some troubling symptoms that can feel incredibly unusual.
+One of these issues caused by anxiety are tingling hands.

-That tingling feeling often leads to further anxiety, because it makes people worry that something is wrong with their head or nervous system.
-It's a fair worry, because tingling hands can be caused by nerve issues, vitamin deficiencies, liver disease and more.
-Yet it can also be caused by anxiety.
+The tingling feeling often leads to further anxiety, because it makes people worry that something is wrong with their head or nervous system.
+It's an understandable worry because tingling hands can be caused by nerve issues, vitamin deficiencies, liver disease and more.
+However, tingling can also be caused by anxiety.

-Tingling hand can be a frightening anxiety symptom.
+Tingling hands can be a frightening anxiety symptom.
 Some people experience tremendous fear that something is wrong with their heart or brain.
-Others worry about something less serious, but still a very real problem, like carpel tunnel – especially if you work in retail or with computers/typing.
+Others worry about more minor but distressing physical causes, such as carpal tunnel syndrome - especially if you work in retail or with computers/typing.

 But tingling hands can genuinely be an anxiety symptom.
-One thing that's true though – tingling hands almost always comes with other anxiety symptoms.
-So if you haven't taken my free anxiety test yet, take it now.
+One thing that's true though - when tingling hands are caused by anxiety, there are almost always other anxiety symptoms too.

 What Causes Tingling Hands?

-The more serious you feel it is, the more you should consider seeing a doctor.
-Despite the likelihood that tingling hands is caused by anxiety, only a doctor can diagnose you for certain, and it's always a good idea to rule out more serious conditions.
+The more the symptom is affecting your life, the more you should consider seeing a doctor.
+Despite the likelihood that tingling hands are caused by anxiety, only a doctor can diagnose you for certain, and it's always a good idea to rule out other conditions.

-When other issues have been ruled out and anxiety becomes the likely culprit, that's when you need treatment.
+When other issues have been ruled out and anxiety becomes the likely culprit, that's when you need support.
 But what causes tingling hands?
 The answer is almost always hyperventilation.

 Understanding Hyperventilation in Those With Anxiety

-Hyperventilation is one of the least understood anxiety issues.
-It occurs when you breathe out too much carbon dioxide.
+Hyperventilation is often one of the least understood anxiety issues.
+It occurs when you breathe out too much carbon dioxide (CO2), a component of the air we breathe.
 While your body does need oxygen and generally breathes out CO2, your body needs a healthy amount of CO2 as well.
-When you hyperventilate, those balances are thrown off.
+When you hyperventilate you exhale more CO2 than you breathe in, and the balance is thrown off.

-Most people think of hyperventilation as "breathing too quickly," and indeed that's definitely a potential cause.
+Most people think of hyperventilation as "breathing too quickly," and this is usually a feature.
 When you have an anxiety attack/panic attack, you'll often find that you're breathing incredibly fast, and that may cause you to hyperventilate.

 But hyperventilation may also occur for other reasons, including:

-- Thinking About Breathing – When you think about your breathing, your breathing is no longer in your body's natural control.
-That may cause you to take in or breathe our more air than your body would naturally, leading to hyperventilation.
+- Thinking About Breathing Usually, our body controls our breathing automatically, without us having to think about it.
+When you focus your attention on your breathing, you start to take conscious control.
+That may cause you to take in or breathe out more air than your body would naturally, leading to hyperventilation.

 Anxiety can often lead to hyperventilation, and when it does it can cause a number of different symptoms, including tingling sensations in the hands.